-- 3. CSX will submit drafts of the survey files to the Signatories and Concurring Parties for review and comment, following the steps described in Stipulation III.
-The final documents will be filed with MD SHPO and/or PA SHPO, as appropriate. - D. Electronic Informational Platforms - 1.
-CSX will develop content to be posted on MDOT MPA's website that provides a platform for the electronic storage and public dissemination of information and documents resulting from implementation of the stipulations in this MOA for each of the seven architectural historic properties adversely affected by the HST Project.
-Content may include: Historic American Engineering Record (HAER) documentation (as outlined in Stipulation IV.E), photographs, the Howard Street Tunnel Project: Architectural Historic Properties Identification and Effects Assessment Technical Report (January 2021), and related material and other data, as appropriate. - 2.
-CSX will coordinate with the Signatories and Concurring Parties on the final scope and format of the website content, including opportunities to partner with, and hyperlink to, other relevant preservation/history-based organizations or to utilize other forms of electronic communication. - 3.
+- 1. CSX will develop content to be posted on MDOT MPA's website that provides a platform for the electronic storage and public dissemination of information and documents resulting from implementation of the stipulations in this MOA for each of the eight historic properties with an adverse effect, such as HAER documentation (as outlined in Stipulation IV.E), photographs, the Howard Street Tunnel Project: Architectural Historic Properties Identification and Effects Assessment Technical Report (January 2021), and related material and other data, as appropriate; and - 2.
+CSX will coordinate with the Signatories and Concurring Parties on the final scope and format of the website content, including opportunities to partner with, and hyperlink to, other relevant preservation/history-based organizations or to utilize other forms of electronic communication; and - 3.
 CSX will implement this stipulation prior to initiation of construction of the HST Project and work with MDOT MPA to maintain and update the website content, as needed, for a period of one year after completion of the HST Project construction.
-After the conclusion of one year, neither CSX nor MDOT MPA shall have further obligation under this MOA to maintain or update the website content, and will use reasonable efforts to offer the website content to the Consulting Parties and other repositories. - E. Historic American Engineering Record Documentation - CSX will prepare a HAER written and photographic documentation for the Baltimore and Ohio (B&O) Railroad Baltimore Belt Line (B-5287) segment within the APE, to include the four individual contributing elements that will be adversely affected by the HST Project: Howard Street Tunnel & Power House (B-79), the North Avenue Bridge (BC1208) (B-4521), the Guilford Avenue Bridge (BC8029) (B-4526), and the Harford Road Bridge (BC8026) (B-4523) contributing elements of.
-Written documentation will include the history of the B&O Railroad's Baltimore Belt Line, including the tunnel and bridges, and the story behind the final location, design, engineering, and method of construction used for building the railroad alignment, including the tunnel and bridges.
-Photographic documentation for the tunnel will record significant elements of the tunnel structure, including the portals and representative views of the interior.
-The documentation will be deposited with the Library of Congress (LOC) (via NPS), and the MD SHPO library.

-- 2. CSX will contact staff at the NPS Northeast Regional Office for HABS/HAER guidance on the final scope, content, format, and disposition of each recordation effort.
+After the conclusion of one year, the website content will be offered to the Consulting Parties and other repositories.

+E. Historic American Engineering Record (HAER) Documentation

+- 1. CSX will prepare a HAER written and photographic documentation for Boone Tunnel (106212) and the Baltimore and Ohio (B&O) Railroad Baltimore Belt Line (B-5287) segment within the HST Project APE, to include individual contributing elements such as the four historic properties with an adverse effect.
+These four individual properties are: the Howard Street Tunnel & Power House (B-79), the North Avenue Bridge (BC1208) (B-4521), the Guilford Avenue Bridge (BC8029) (B-4526), and the Harford Road Bridge (BC8026) (B-4523).
+Written documentation will focus on the history of the B&O Railroad's Baltimore Belt Line, including the tunnels and bridges, and the story behind the final location, design, engineering, and method of construction used for building the railroad alignment, including the tunnels and bridges.
+Photographic documentation for the tunnels will record significant elements of the tunnel structure, including the portals and representative views of the interiors.
+The documentation will be deposited with the Library of Congress (LOC) (via the NPS), and the MD SHPO and PA SHPO libraries, as appropriate. - 2.
+CSX will contact staff at the NPS Northeast Regional Office for HABS/HAER guidance on the final scope, content, format, and disposition of each recordation effort.
 The photographic documentation will be prepared using digital images consistent with Level II HABS/HAER photography guidelines. - 3.
-Unless otherwise agreed to by FRA, NPS, and MD SHPO, CSX will ensure that all HAER recordation is completed and accepted prior to the commencement of construction or demolition that will affect historic properties, in order to advance the HST Project toward and/or through construction CSX will leave each of the identified historic properties' structure and its associated parcel of land in an unaltered appearance until the photographic documentation phase is completed. - 4.
-Unless otherwise agreed to by FRA, NPS, and MD SHPO, CSX will provide final copies of each recordation document to the NPS (to be housed at the LOC) and MD SHPO, and offer electronic copies to other Consulting Parties and repositories, as appropriate. - F. Interpretive Display - 1.
-CSX will endeavor to develop, fabricate, and install an interpretive sign and/or display and place it at an appropriate mutually agreeable location for the Boone Tunnel (1997RE00650). - 2.
-Possible interpretive themes for the displays include, but are not limited to, the history and construction of the Boone Tunnel and the B&O Railroad's Philadelphia Branch. - 3.
-CSX, in coordination with FRA, will endeavor to identify a historic preservation group, community organization, or county facility willing and capable of assuming ownership and ongoing maintenance of the interpretive sign and/or display. - 4.
-Should CSX not identify an interested and willing party within six (6) months of the last signature on this MOA, CSX will coordinate with and receive FRA approval prior to changing the type of treatment measure and notifying the Signatories and Concurring Parties.
-Instead of following the steps outlined in Stipulation IV.F.
-5 and 6 below, CSX will complete HAER recordation following the steps outlined in Stipulation IV.E. of this MOA, as mitigation for the adverse effect to Boone Tunnel. - 5.
-Should CSX develop an interpretive sign and/or display, CSX will submit draft and final outlines, text copy, exhibition scripts, and/or design documents to the Signatories and Concurring Parties for review and comment following the steps described in Stipulation III.
-The final form, location, content, and design-life of the interpretive displays will be decided in consultation among the Signatories.
+Unless otherwise agreed to by FRA, the NPS, the MD SHPO, and the PA SHPO, as applicable, CSX will ensure that all HAER recordation is completed and accepted prior to the commencement of construction or demolition that will affect historic properties, in order to advance the HST Project toward and/or through construction CSX will leave each of the identified historic properties' structure and its associated parcel of land in an unaltered appearance until the photographic documentation phase is completed. - 4.
+Unless otherwise agreed to by FRA, the NPS, the MD SHPO or the PA SHPO, as applicable, CSX will provide final copies of each recordation document to the NPS (to be housed at the LOC), MD SHPO and PA SHPO and offer electronic copies to other Consulting Parties and repositories, as appropriate.